 Last time, we talked about story ideas Nollywood filmmakers want (read here).
 We got a lot of feedback with some readers saying those story ideas are old and overused and should be discarded for new ones.
 While we all agree that Nollywood is in desperate need of fresh ideas, let us not forget that there are certain factors that can make them seem impossible.

-Nollywood filmmakers aren’t blind to public demand.
+Nollywood filmmakers aren’t deaf to public demand.
 They simply go for what can profit them most in the filmmaking business.
 Therefore, there are certain story ideas that they shy away from.
 Not because they aren’t good enough, but because these filmmakers can’t see how they can benefit from them in the present Nigerian system.

 Let’s discuss the top twelve story ideas that Nollywood filmmakers don’t want, shall we?